harshgits/twitter_customer_service/readme.md

 - The raw sentiment scores were used to **engineer higher order features** (satisfaction metrics) such as **rate of issue resolution** and **customer sentiment boost** for individual conversations (see [04_create_conversations_table.ipynb](https://github.com/harshgits/twitter_customer_service/blob/master/04_create_conversations_table.ipynb)).

-- In order to study the evolution of satisfaction metrics with time, I binned and aggregated the metrics in one hour blocks to get metric **time series** for each mobile service provider (see [05_creating_times_table.ipynb](https://github.com/harshgits/twitter_customer_service/blob/master/05_creating_times_table.ipynb)).
+- In order to study the **evolution of satisfaction metrics with time**, I binned and aggregated the metrics in one hour blocks to get metric time series for each mobile service provider (see [05_creating_times_table.ipynb](https://github.com/harshgits/twitter_customer_service/blob/master/05_creating_times_table.ipynb)).

 - The time series were further analyzed over two time periods (two weeks and two months) in order to obtain satisfaction metrics for the companies over their **recent vs less-recent past** and **rank** them accordingly ([06_averages_over_time.ipynb](https://github.com/harshgits/twitter_customer_service/blob/master/06_averages_over_time.ipynb)).